Last Updated: May 25, 2021

 There are two types of cookies.
 Session cookies are temporary and are deleted once the visited site is shut down.
 Persistent cookies are permanent and are stored in the browser’s subfolder.
 The server activates persistent cookies once the site that created them in the first place is re-visited.

 Cookies also permit mutual exchange between our application and the users.
-You can share information and piles of data on nTask application, in turn nTask can share relevant ads with you.
+You can share information and piles of data on the nTask application, in turn, nTask can share relevant ads with you.

 What types of cookies does nTask use?

 nTask uses certain tracking technologies or tools that help us collect user cookies.

 We use 2 types of cookies that are used by our tracking technologies:

 - Session Cookies – These cookies help a user to move from page to page within our web page without having to provide the same information that was already inserted into the site on the first visit.
 Session cookies are transient, the browser needs them to recognize a user without requiring authentication on each visit made next.